In the guide

 Commercial imports of pets

-When importing dogs, cats or ferrets which are going to be sold, rehomed or have their ownership transferred, then this movement will be considered a commercial import.
-If you are importing more than five cats, dogs and ferrets and/or you are unable to travel to accompany the pets five days before they arrive in Great Britain, this would also be considered a commercial import.
+When importing dogs, cats or ferrets that are going to be sold, rehomed or have their ownership transferred, this movement will be considered a commercial import.
+If you are importing more than five cats, dogs and/or ferrets, and/or you are unable to travel to accompany the pets five days before they arrive in GB, this would also be considered a commercial import.

 Commercial imports of pets - as well as many zoo and lab animals - are subject to the Balai Directive, which covers what is required to move certain animals (and their germplasm) that are not traditional livestock.
 Conditions of travel also include tapeworm treatment in dogs, rabies vaccinations and microchipping.